Saint-Gaudens National Historical Park

 Saint-Gaudens National Historical Park in Cornish, New Hampshire, preserves the home, gardens, and studios of Augustus Saint-Gaudens (1848–1907), one of America's foremost sculptors.
-This was his summer residence from 1885 to 1897, his permanent home from 1900 until his death in 1907, and the center of the Cornish Art Colony.
-There are two hiking trails that explore the park's natural areas.
+The house and grounds of the National Historic Site served as his summer residence from 1885 to 1897, his permanent home from 1900 until his death in 1907, and the center of the Cornish Art Colony.
+There are three hiking trails that explore the park's natural areas.
 Original sculptures are on exhibit, along with reproductions of his greatest masterpieces.
 It is located on Saint-Gaudens Road in Cornish, 0.5 mi off New Hampshire Route 12A.

 History

 Saint-Gaudens purchased the property in 1885 at the urging of Charles Cotesworth Beaman Jr., a friend and New York City lawyer, who had purchased the nearby Blow-Me-Down Farm (now also part of the historic site) and established it as a summer residence.
-He called it "Aspet" after the town of his father's birth in France.
+Saint-Gaudens called his retreat "Aspet", after the town of his father's birth in France.
 Saint-Gaudens established a studio, and produced work here every summer, and lived here year-round from 1900 until his death in 1907.
-Beaman's summer estate was a center of activity of the Cornish Art Colony.
 After the death of Saint-Gaudens' wife Augusta in 1926, Aspet was transferred to the Saint-Gaudens Memorial, a non-profit organization, established by Augusta Saint-Gaudens in 1919.
 The Memorial ran the property as a museum from 1927 until it was transferred to the National Park Service (NPS) in 1965.
 The Trustees of the Memorial continue to support the preservation and development of the park and to provide public programming.

 The estate was declared a National Historic Landmark in 1962 and administratively listed on the National Register of Historic Places on October 15, 1966.
 The Saint-Gaudens National Historic Site was authorized by Congress on August 31, 1964, and established on May 30, 1977.
 Besides a portion of the Appalachian National Scenic Trail, this is the only NPS site in New Hampshire.
 The NPS later acquired two adjacent properties associated with Saint-Gaudens and the Cornish Art Colony, which were formally incorporated in the National Historic Site in 2000.
 In 2010, an adjacent property known as "Blow-Me-Down-Farm", formerly owned by Charles Cotesworth Beaman Jr., was donated to the NPS by the Saint-Gaudens Memorial, a non-profit operating partner of the Saint-Gaudens National Historical Park.
 The John D. Dingell Jr. Conservation, Management, and Recreation Act, signed into law March 12, 2019, redesignated the national historic site as a national historical park.

-In early October 2021, the Temple funerary monument at the site was vandalized with spray paint, including "anti-Semitic language and symbols".